njwallace315/accounts-saml-shibboleth/readmeNotes.txt

 }
 Make it clear that I will (evenbtually) avoid putting data on the users profile field and it is ill-advised to have an 'fname' that begins with 'profile.'.

+if generateUsers is set to true the user needs to run 'meteor add accounts-password' for now